15 Physical security for entity resources

 - Class C–protects information up to an extreme business impact level in situations assessed as low risk.
 They are also used for information that has a medium business impact level in situations assessed as higher risk by the entity.
 These containers are fitted with a SCEC-approved restricted keyed lock and are of similar construction to the lighter Class B containers.

-For information on selecting security containers to store official information, see PSPF policy: Sensitive and classified information, Minimum use and storage protections for security classified information.
-See the ASIO-T4 Security Equipment Evaluated Products List for SCEC approved secure containers.
+For information on selecting security containers to store official information, see PSPF policy: Sensitive and classified information, Annexes A to E. See the ASIO-T4 Security Equipment Evaluated Products List for SCEC approved secure containers.

 Commercial safes and vaults